Estimating Average Causal Effects Under General Interference, with Application to a Social Network Experiment: Variance Estimators

-\section{Variance estimators}
+\section{Variance Estimators}

 We derive conservative estimators for both $\Var[\widehat{y^T_{HT}}(d_k)]$ and $\Var[\widehat {\tau_{HT}}(d_k,d_l)]$.
+The formulations in this section follow from \citet{aronow_samii_zeropairwise} which considers conservative variance estimation for generic sampling designs with some zero pairwise inclusion probabilities.
 Although not necessarily unbiased, the estimators we present here are guaranteed to have a nonnegative bias relative to the randomization distributions of the estimators.